-The Investment Management Standard (IMS) is a collection of simple, commonsense ideas and practices that help organisations to direct resources to deliver the best outcomes.
+The investment management standard (IMS) is a process for applying simple, common-sense ideas and practices that help organisations to direct their resources and achieve the best outcomes from their investments.

 When first developed the IMS was used to help shape individual investments.
-Today, its uses have broadened to the point where it can now support the primary investment decision-making functions of an organisation.
+Today, its uses have broadened to support the primary investment decision-making functions of an organisation.

 License to use the Investment Management Standard materials

 If you want to use the Investment Management Standard materials, you must adhere to these intellectual property guidelines.